oliverwiegers/tmuxist/README.md

 ```

 As long as you do this your ssh connection can break all it wants and you can
-reconnect everytime resulting in a working ssh agent on the remote target.
+reconnect every time resulting in a working ssh agent on the remote target.

 ## Testing